-CSCF's workforce - "CareerSourcers" - is comprised of approximately 250 full-time staff, including 38 Florida Department of Economic Opportunity (DEO) state workers who belong to the American Federation of State, County, and Municipal Employees (AFSCME) union.
-Of the staff, sixty percent (60%) have completed a 2-year degree program or higher and ninety percent (90%) have achieved the Tier I workforce certification as required by the Florida Department of Economic Opportunity.
-CSCF's diverse workforce mirrors the demographic populations served in the five-county region.
-CSCF develops and maintains workplace safety training, drug-free workplace standards, wellness initiatives, and ensures appropriate clearances of staff through Level 2 background screenings.
+CSCF's workforce - "CareerSourcers" - is comprised of approximately 240 full-time staff, including 38 Florida Department of Economic Opportunity (DEO) state workers who belong to the American Federation of State, County, and Municipal Employees (AFSCME) union.
+Of the staff, at least sixty percent (60%) have completed a 2year degree program or higher and ninety percent (90%) have achieved the Tier I workforce certification as required by the Florida Department of Economic Opportunity.
+CSCF's diverse workforce reflects the diverse populations within our five-county region.
+CSCF develops and maintains workplace safety training, drugfree workplace standards, wellness initiatives, and ensures appropriate clearances of staff through Level 2 background screenings.

-At the heart of CSCF's work teams are out "CareerSourcers," who are essential to the customer's experience in reaching their potential.
-"CareerSourcers" exemplify qualities as consultative, agile, innovative, customer-centric, and engaging.
-Leaders have an open-door policy to create a culture where suggestions and ideas for continuous improvement are a significant part of CSCF's performance.
-Weekly Friday morning huddles, FAQ emails, town hall meetings, weekly leadership meetings, weekly News From The Source newsletters, monthly operational leadership meetings, Your Voice Matters electronic feedback loop, regular leadership visits to career centers, and an annual company-wide meeting allow the organization to foster a robust exchange of information, suggestions, and understanding of critical topics.
-A cross-functional committee called The Link, provides a formal platform for staff to share ideas and provide feedback on identified topics, and gain relevant information to share with their peers or elevate to senior leadership.
+At the heart of CSCF's work teams are our "CareerSourcers," who are essential to the customers' experience in reaching their potential.
+"CareerSourcers" exemplify consultative, agile, innovative, customercentric, and engaging qualities.
+Leaders have an opendoor policy to create a culture where suggestions and ideas for continuous improvement are a significant part of CSCF's performance.
+Weekly Friday morning hour-long huddles, FAQ emails, town hall meetings, weekly leadership meetings, weekly "News From The Source" newsletters, monthly operational leadership meetings, Your Voice Matters electronic feedback loop, regular leadership visits to career centers, and an annual company-wide, day-long meeting allow the organization to foster a robust exchange of information, suggestions, and understanding of critical topics.
+A workforce committee - called The Link Committee - provides a formal platform for emerging leader staff to share ideas and provide feedback on identified topics and gain relevant information to share with their peers or elevate to senior leadership.

-P.1.a (4) Assets - Facilities, Technology, Equipment:

-CSCF is the second largest workforce board in the state of Florida and has an operating budget of approximately \$30 million in federal and state funding.
-The organization delivers its business and career seeker services primarily through five career centers, with some satellite centers colocated with public, post-secondary partners.
+P.1.a (4) Assets - Facilities, Technology, Equipment: CSCF is the second largest workforce board in the state of Florida and has an operating budget of approximately \$30 million in federal and state funding.
+The organization delivers its business and career seeker services primarily through five career centers, with some centers co-located with public, post-secondary partners, and a recent expansion of virtual service delivery.
 All locations are ADA compliant and are located near public transportation, partner community nonprofits, and/or other support services centers.

-The organization uses its current technology to maximize employee productivity and client services.
+The organization uses technology to maximize employee productivity and client services and has significantly increased its technological footprint to address how the organization operates in the current pandemic.
 CSCF's dedicated IT team supports a fully virtualized Citrix platform with fiber connectivity to all sites.
 Complete mobile cloud computing solution allows for scalability and agile service delivery.
 Organizational technology is deployed with an emphasis on collaboration including video conferencing from every site, mobile cast presentation to support bring your own device (BYOD) initiatives, digital signage, and organizational instant messaging.
 Cybersecurity awareness training, testing, and certification solutions for staff and subcontractors is provided continuously as part of professional development.
 Firewalls protect the organization from malware and other technological threats.
 Duplication and archiving processes comply with all technical audit standards.
 The Technology and Innovation Division is also responsible for the organizational Continuity of Operations Plan (COOP) which ensures no service interruption during emergency situations.